cynthia079/orel/README.md

 var result2 = exe.Execute(obj2);
 ```

-Now we can convert final result to json format text
+Then we can convert final result to a json format text.
 ``` csharp
   //use ORELJsonWriter to serialize orel result object var settings = new JsonSerializerSettings()